 The City of Sierra Vista is closely monitoring the national outbreak of the novel coronavirus, now known as COVID-19.
 The City is working with our public health partners at the Cochise County Health & Social Services, the Arizona Department of Health, and the Centers for Disease Control (CDC) to ensure that the City is following best practices for public safety and continuation of City services.
 See FAQs below for information specific to the City of Sierra Vista.

-Statewide 2-1-1 COVID-19 Hotline
+Statewide 2-1-1 COVID-19 Hotline and Crisis Counseling

 Arizona has established a statewide hotline to answer questions and provide information about COVID-19.
 The line is available from 8:00 a.m. to 8:00 p.m. each day of the week and can be reached by dialing 2-1-1 while an individual is located in Arizona.
 Crisis counseling is also available through the hotline at no charge, as many people may be struggling with mental health issues like anxiety or depression due to the pandemic.
 Learn more at resilentarizona.org.

 This web page will continue to be updated with the most current information.